oroinc/documentation/commerce/cloud/maintenance/faq.rst

 What Is in the Application Backup?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A full backup consist of the application media files, database dump, and the application source code backup.
-The application source code may be either backed up in the archive file, which can be extracted during restore operation, or saved as a git commit hash, which will be checked out from the repository during the restore operation.
+A full backup consists of the application media files, database dump, and the application source code backup.
+The application source code may either be backed up in the archive file, which can be extracted during restore operation, or saved as a git commit hash, which will be checked out from the repository during the restore operation.

 How Do I Know What the OroCloud Operation Does?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can run any OroCloud command in the verbose mode via the -vvv option.
+You can run any OroCloud command in verbose mode via the -vvv option.
 With this option, OroCloud commands will echo the commands being executed into the console output.

 How Can I Find the Supported Options for each Command?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^